mechatroner/RBQL/README.md

 * Supports all main SQL keywords
 * Supports aggregate functions and GROUP BY queries
 * Supports user-defined functions (UDF)
+* Supports query chaining pipe `|` operator
-* Provides some new useful query modes which traditional SQL engines do not have
+* Provides other useful query features which traditional SQL engines do not have
 * Lightweight, dependency-free, works out of the box

 #### Limitations:

 * RBQL doesn't support nested queries, but they can be emulated with consecutive queries
-* Number of tables in all JOIN queries is always 2 (input table and join table), use consecutive queries to join 3 or more tables
+* To join more than 2 tables chaining pipe `|` operator has to be used.

 #### Supported formats